 - If possible, do not spin dry or only spin briefly at very low speeds.

 Drying and care

-- Just let it air dry on a line when damp.
+- Just let it air dry on a line when damp

 Renewing the DWR treatment

 When the dry treatment eventually becomes too weak and can’t be reactivated, it is time for a renewal.
 Only a good DWR treatment lets softshell clothing become a versatile piece of clothing, which can be used in almost any weather.
 For this reason, a reliable DWR treatment is essential.
 The renewal of the DWR treatment can be achieved in two ways.
-The simplest way is the treatment with a spray that is simply sprayed onto the outer material from the outside.
+The simplest way is to use a spray that is sprayed onto the outer material from the outside.
 The other option is applying a liquid DWR treatment, which is washed into the clothing according to the respective instructions.
 We would recommend the spray.

 What else do I have to look out for?